Emadmasroor/E21-F25/HW/HW1.md

 ## Slide switch

-Write a program that, when loaded on to `code.py` on your Circuit Playground Express, sets one of the neopixels to red if the slide switch is set to 'off' (all other LEDs should be switched off), and sets a different pixel to green if the slide switch is set to 'on' (all other LEDs should be switched off).
+Write a program that, when loaded on to `code.py` on your Circuit Playground Bluefruit, sets one of the neopixels to red if the slide switch is set to 'off' (all other LEDs should be switched off), and sets a different pixel to green if the slide switch is set to 'on' (all other LEDs should be switched off).
 You can pick any of the pixels, but two different pixels should be used.

 ## Light sensor